eealexey/TEVP-Thevenin-Equivalent-Model-Parameterization/README.md

 2. **Pulse Dataset Creation** – Generate MATLAB tables (`plsDS`) containing pulse and relaxation data using the TEVP library.
 3. **Model Parameterization** – Fit a 2RC Thevenin model in MATLAB/Simulink using the prepared pulse dataset.

-The repository includes an example experiment (`П1-047`) and the corresponding test program:
+The repository includes an example experiment (`P1-047`) and the corresponding test program:
-`Заявка параметризация LTO18650-150.docx`.
+`Request parameterization LTO18650-150`.

 ---